 The Ultimate Guide to Chicken Houses

-The chicken house or coop is usually considerably more expensive than the chickens who will live in it.
-While the choice of chicken houses has never been wider, and purchasing one has never been simpler, it’s never been easier to make a costly mistake.
-Poor quality or workmanship will not only prove uneconomical in the long-term, but may cause problems for you and suffering for your chickens.
+The chicken house or coop is usually considerably more expensive than the chickens which will live in it.
+While the choice of chicken houses has never been wider and purchasing one has never been simpler, it’s never been easier to make a costly mistake.

 What to look for in a chicken coop